twilio/twilio-php/docs/api/rest.rst

      Create a new Subaccount.

-     :param array $params: An array of parameterss describing the new subaccount
+     :param array $params: An array of parameters describing the new subaccount
      :returns: A new :php:class:`Services_Twilio_Rest_Account` instance

      The **$params** array can contain the following keys: